brainstem-org/brainstem_support/docs/tutorials/managing-projects.md

 BrainSTEM projects implement four distinct permission levels that can be assigned to both individual users and groups:

 1. **Members (Basic)**
-   - Read access to project-related subjects, datasets, and modules
+   - Read access to project-related subjects, sessions, and modules
    - Can view but not modify project content
    - Can leave the project voluntarily